solidzone/mailmeteor-landing/_posts/2022-03-14-best-email-warmup-tools.md

 ## 2. Should you use an email warm up service?

-There are two ways to warm up your email.
+There are two ways to warm up your email account.
 Either you can do it manually or use a dedicated email warmup service that will do the job for you.

 ### Email warmup: the manual way

 **It is possible to warm up your email manually, but it is a difficult process that will take time**.

-You'll need to send and respond to emails repeatedly each day, and make sure that people you contact respond to you.
+You’ll need to send emails repeatedly each day and make sure that people you contact respond to you.
+That’s because getting a high reply-rate is one of the key factors to gain email reputation.

+But you won’t gain much reputation if you regularly send emails from let’s say your professional email address to your personal one (and vice-versa).
+Your reputation score depends on multiple criteria.
+The reply-rate, which is just one factor amongst many others, takes into account how many different email addresses you get replies from.
+Worst, most advanced algorithms, also take into account the reputation of the email address that replies to you.

+Think of it a little bit like the Pagerank algorithms in SEO.
+The best ranked websites that link to your own website, send you more domain reputation than spammy websites.

-Therefore, manual email warming isn't the greatest use of your time, given the quality of the automated inbox warming options available.
+Therefore, manual email warming takes time and many efforts.
+That’s why so many warmup solutions have taken the leap.
+And given the quality of the automated inbox warming options available, warming your account manually isn’t the greatest use of your time.

 ### Email warmup: using an email warmup service